Legal separation in New York City can be obtained by a married couple in two ways:

 Filing a complaint for legal separation, however, is rare because it is contested, requires proof of the legal ground, needs trial, and thus, is expensive.
 For this reason, most cases of legal separation in New York are caused by the execution of a mutual separation agreement.

-Legal separation in New York, NY doesn’t mean you can get remarried.
+Legal separation in New York City doesn’t mean you can get remarried.
 Only divorce can break the marriage bond.
 Legal separation only physically separates the couple and provides for a resolution regarding the effects of the separation.
 For example, the separation agreement will provide for a custody agreement, visitation rights, financial support to the spouse (if any) and the children, marital division of property, and all other issues that a normal divorce decree would resolve.

 Generally, all property acquired during marriage is considered marital property.
 So even if there is legal separation, property acquired by the spouses could still be considered marital property.
 However, a provision in the separation agreement can be inserted stating that all property acquired after the execution of the separation agreement shall be considered separate property of the acquiring spouse.